NASA-IMPACT/github-code-discovery/README.md

 ### Next Steps

 You're now ready to use the GitHub Code Discovery tool!
-Check the documentation for usage instructions and examples.
+Check the documentation below for usage instructions and examples.

 ## Pipeline: DOI Links